Marvel's Amazing Spiderman: A Beginner's Reading Guide

 The Amazing Spider-Man

 This was the flagship Spider-Man title right up until the start of the Secret Wars event.
-In here we see Petey back under the mask and dealing with everything that happened to his life while he was "away".
+In here we see Petey back under the mask and dealing with everything that happened to his life while he was "away."
 From his new PHD and owning his own company, to damaged relationships with friends/loved ones and foes with even greater "hate-ons" than ever before.
 Even a "new girlfriend"!

 Leave it to Peter Parker to be flexible and handle everything being thrown at him with quips and a smile (figuratively speaking).
 But the old "Parker Luck" proves to be as much a negative as a positive as he learns more and more about Doc Ock's tenure as Spider-Man.

-Spider-Man Blue is a retelling of a pivitol time in Peter's history.
+Spider-Man Blue is a retelling of a pivotal time in Peter's history.
 His relationship with his first love, Gwen Stacy.
 Movie fans were introduced to Mary Jane, who also makes an appearance in this comic, in the spider-man trilogy and later Gwen Stacy in Sony's Amazing Spider-Man reboot.
 So, many movie fans may think of Mary Jane as Peter's original romance.
 But, old school comic fans know that it was Gwen who broke their hearts along with Peter's.
 Definitely a must read.

-Kraven's Last hunt is a classic story regarded as not only Kraven's best story but one of the best Spider-Man story arcs ever written.
+Kraven's Last Hunt is a classic story regarded as not only Kraven's best story but one of the best Spider-Man story arcs ever written.
 It also serves a prequel to the later story lines The Gauntlet and Grim Hunt which are written by the same author.

 There are a number of characters inspired by or directly spinning off of spider-man and many of them are just as interesting and fun to read has web head himself.
 Below are brief introductions to those characters and titles.
 As individual guides become completed, their names will become click-able and will link you to those guides.
 Updates will be posted at the bottom of the page.